MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 1. Develop object tracking algorithm based on features similarities comparison with depth only

-   1. Use detection or segmentation to extract object from frame
+   1. Use detection or segmentation to extract object from frame (done)
       1. Detection (done)
    2. Extract depth (features) from center or centroid of the object
    3. Replace depth's object for center depth